MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-unattended-desktop-flows.md

 - On Windows Server, if you have a locked Windows user session open with the same user as the desktop flow connection, you receive an error.

+- The user specified in the connection must have permissions to create a remote desktop session on the machine.
+In most cases this means the user must be a part of the "Remote Desktop Users" group on the machine.
+On some Citrix configurations, the user must be in the "Direct Acess Users" group.

 >[!IMPORTANT]
 >
-> - The user specified in the connection must have permissions to create a remote desktop session on the machine.
 > - Unattended desktop flows require an available machine with all users signed out.
 > - Locked Windows user sessions will prevent unattended desktop flows from running.
 > - Unattended desktop flows can't run with elevated privileges.